speedment/speedment-doc/pages/predicate.md

 ```

 ### notIn
-Here is an example showing a solution where we print out all films that has a rating that is *neither* "G", "PG" *nor* "PG-13":
+Here is an example that prints all films that has a rating that is *neither* "G", "PG" *nor* "PG-13":
 ``` java
     films.stream()
         .filter(Film.RATING.notIn("G", "PG", "PG-13"))